grekko/tic-tac-toe/README.md

 ## Usage

-You should have ruby 2.3.1 installed.
+You should have any latest ruby version installed.
+To be sure you can check the listed version in the provided [.travis.yml](/tree/master/.travis.yml).

 ```
 bundle install